kswoll/metacoder/Readme.md

         }
     }

+The `IMetacoder` interface defines one method, `Transform`, providing you with a context from which you can interrogate the your types, properties, methods, etc. of your project.
+Using this information, we are generating a class (by building a string) and writing the output to the project via `context.CreateOrUpdateFile`.

 Finally, upon building your project, it will generate the following output (alongside your existing `TestModel`, adding it to the project if necessary):

     public partial class TestModel